petersenpeter/phy1-plugins/README.md

-# Plugins to Phy
+# Plugins to Phy1
-These plugins add additional features to Phy
+These plugins add additional features to Phy1

 ## Features
 * Reclustering.
 Reclustering with KlustaKwik 2.0 - dependent on a local version of KlustaKwik, which is provided in the zip file for Windows 10) and python package: pandas.
 To install write “pip install pandas” in the terminal in your phy environment.